 Our aim is to ensure that people have a home which is safe, in good repair and has adequate amenities.
 We carry out risk assessments under the Housing Health and Safety Rating System and can take enforcement action.

-If you are a tenant and your landlord does not carry out repairs when you have asked them to, leading to you living in an unsafe home, please contact us on 01403 215405.
+If you are a tenant and your landlord does not carry out repairs when you have asked them to, leading to you living in an unsafe home, please email firstname.lastname@example.org or call 01403 215405.
 We will arrange for an Officer to visit and provide advice.

 What is the Housing Health and Safety Rating System (HHSRS)?